What’s New for 2025 Tax Returns:

 Adoption Tax Credit

 Parents who have completed the adoption of their children in a tax year are eligible to claim a tax credit based on the costs of adoption.
-This non-refundable credit is set at a maximum of $17,131 per child.
+This non-refundable federal credit is set at a maximum of $19,066, per child.
 The eligible costs include payments for legal and administrative costs of adopting, along with any required counseling or medical expenses and travel costs (if your adoption process involved travel).
 Keep all receipts and claim all in the year the adoption is finalized.